Fred W. & Vi Miller Dean and Professor of Law

 She served as a law clerk to the late Justice Thurgood Marshall of the U.S. Supreme Court and the late Judge James L. Oakes of the U.S. Court of Appeals for the Second Circuit.
 Following her clerkships, she practiced as a commercial litigator and a criminal defense lawyer.
 She was a member of the faculty at the University of Iowa from 1995-2011, where she was named the William G. Hammond Professor of Law and was honored with the law school's Collegiate Teaching Award.
 While at Iowa, Dean Raymond held a number of campus leadership roles, including president of the University Faculty Senate.

 Dean Raymond's scholarship focuses on constitutional criminal procedure, substantive criminal law, and the professional responsibility of lawyers.
-She is the author of a Professional Responsibility casebook, The Law and Ethics of Law Practice.
+She is the co-author of a Professional Responsibility casebook, The Law and Ethics of Law Practice (with Hughes, 2d ed.
+2015).
+From 2013-2019, she served as a member of the Standing Committee on Professional Ethics of the Wisconsin State Bar and she participates regularly in providing ethics CLE programming to Wisconsin lawyers.